-Also, both the 5-gram statistical phoneme sequence model in the phoneme recognizer and the P2G converter are trained on Dutch in general, not specifically on OOV words.
+Several improvements to the system are still possible.
+For instance, in the current system both the 5-gram statistical phoneme sequence model in the phoneme recognizer and the P2G converter are trained on Dutch in general, not specifically on OOV words.
 It may be better to train on OOV words only, as the properties of OOV words (typically loan words or proper names) may differ from the properties of Dutch in general.

 Another direction for further research is the use of a more sophisticated description of the phoneme recognizer result.
 At this moment, the input for the P2G converter consists of only one phoneme string for a word.
 This means an important loss of information which may be useful for the converter.
-The use of a phoneme graph, possibly including probabilities for the phonemes, could be a solution to this problem.
+The use of a phoneme graph, possibly including probabilities for the phonemes, could be a solution to this problem